AGENCY CONTACT INFORMATION

 The Legislative Council is a 14-member, statutorily established committee consisting of the President of the Senate, who appoints six Senators and the Speaker of the House of Representatives, who appoints six Representatives.
 Members serve two-year terms.
 The purpose of the Council is to improve the quality of legislation and ensure full participation by the legislative branch in determining and reviewing policy and the administration of state affairs.

 Council staff provides nonpartisan support to all members of the Legislature, including bill drafting, research, computer and administrative services.
 The Director of the Council is responsible for publishing a bill drafting manual; publishing a report on defects in the constitution and the laws of the state; preparing session laws and other enacted laws for publication at the end of each session; and blending sections of statute that have been added or amended by two or more enactments.

-The Director is also responsible for operating, managing and controlling certain portions of the state capitol building and adjacent grounds, as outlined in A.R.S.§41-1304.05.
+The Director operates, manages and controls certain portions of the state capitol building and adjacent grounds, as outlined in A.R.S.§41-1304.05.
+The Director also directs and manages the State Capitol Museum.
 Jurisdiction for other buildings and facilities in the capitol area is divided among the President of the Senate, Speaker of the House and the Arizona Department of Administration, as outlined in the same section of statute.

 The Howell Code, the legal code for the territory, provided for establishment of the Territorial Library at the capitol in 1864 and named the Secretary of the Territory the Territorial Librarian.